CIRCLES OF LIGHT

 This is precisely the labor these women are doing—quietly, steadily, through learning, prayer, creativity, and presence.

-In their presence, Rav Kook’s teachings feel suddenly alive.
-These women embody his description of those who take the sadness of the world, the inherited fractures, the wounds of history, and return in teshuva on their essence—transforming sorrow back into joy.
+In their presence, Rav Kook’s teachings feel alive.
+These women embody his description of those who take the sadness of the world, the inherited fractures, the wounds of history, and return in teshuva on their essence—allowing the inner light to realign what has long been out of harmony.

 Through war, through loss, through months of uncertainty, through the intense spiritual labor of being mothers, grandmothers, teachers, healers, neighbors, and friends—they continue to rise, to return, to learn, to pray, and to create new light.
 Rav Kook’s words about the generational work of teshuva feel not theoretical but visibly alive.